Australians tipped to leave Afghanistan with US troops by anniversary of September 11 attacks | The New Daily

-Australia’s remaining military personnel in Afghanistan are soon expected to leave alongside their NATO-led coalition colleagues, in co-ordination with a US decision to withdraw its forces before September 11 this year.
+Australia’s remaining military personnel in Afghanistan are expected to leave alongside their NATO-led coalition colleagues, in co-ordination with a US decision to withdraw its forces before September 11.

-The Biden administration has discussed with allies its plans to formally end an almost 20-year military commitment to Afghanistan which began after the 2001 terror attacks on the United States.
+The Biden administration has discussed with allies its plans to formally end an almost 20-year military commitment to Afghanistan, which began after the 2001 terror attacks on the US.

 According to the Defence Department, “Australia currently contributes about 80 defence personnel in Afghanistan” as part of Operation HIGHROAD.